Each new teaching year challenges me to find new and interactive ways to work with sight words in my classroom.

 Path words is for visual discrimination as students follow and color a path for five different sight words.

-You will also receive a list of 18 easy sight word activities you can start using in your class right away!
-It’s located in the downloadable preview for this set.
+You will also receive a downloadable list of 18 easy sight word activities you can start using in your class right away!
+The whole list is located in the downloadable preview for the set above – just click the picture and then click the “preview” button on the TPT page.

-If you’d like to try a few of the printables seen above with your class, you can download several pages from the Sight Word Bundle!
-Click below!
+If you’d like to try a few of the printables seen above with your class, you can download a free board game, mini-book, and printables from the Sight Word Bundle!